Christmas Moving Tips | 5 Ways To Make A December House Move Easier | Brighton & Sussex Removals

 Winter weather changes the game.
 Cardboard can soften if it gets damp, tape can lose grip, and a sudden downpour can turn the front path into a slippery obstacle course.

-Slow down - it can take 10 times longer to stop in snowy or icy conditions, so allow extra room. - Met Office
+Slow down - it can take 10 times longer to stop in snowy or icy conditions, so allow extra room.

 A few simple adjustments make a huge difference: